 Protecting Costa Rica's Pristine Rainforest Wilderness

-In the face of climate change, Team Cerro Nara Conservation works to build holistic stewardship of Costa Rica’s Central Pacific mountain regions, protecting watersheds for both Rio Naranjo and Rio Savegre landscape and beyond.
+Team Cerro Nara Conservation works to build holistic stewardship of Costa Rica’s Central Pacific mountain regions, protecting watersheds for both Rio Naranjo and Rio Savegre landscape and beyond.
 We are on the ground, working hand-in-hand with local communities, private land-owners, and global leaders to further the work to build more biological corridors so nature and people can thrive into perpetuity.

 Team Cerro Nara Conservation is a 501(c)(3) nonprofit.